Nancy-Muthinzi/ip1-django/README.md

 # PHOTO GALLERY
-This is a personal gallery application that displays my photos for others to see.
+This is a personal gallery application that displays my photos for others to see and gives a brief description of each image.

+#### A user of the application will be able to:
+- View different photos that interest me.
+- Click on a single photo to expand it and also view the details of the photo.
+- Search for different categories of photos.
+- Copy a link to the photo to share with friends.
+- View photos based on the location they were taken.

-## Getting Started
+## Setup/Installation Requirements
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
-What things you need to install the software and how to install them

-Give examples
-Installing
-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-Give the example
-And repeat

-until finished
-End with an example of getting some data out of the system or using it for a little demo

-### Running the tests
-Explain how to run the automated tests for this system

-Break down into end to end tests
-Explain what these tests test and why

-Give an example
-And coding style tests
-Explain what these tests test and why

-Give an example
-Deployment
-Add additional notes about how to deploy this on a live system
+- go to my repo on github and clone it - https://github.com/Nancy-Muthinzi/ip1-django.git
+- create a folder on your computer, create and activate a virtual environment
+- download django and install all the necessary requirements to be able to run the app
+- finally do a ./manage.py runserver to be able to run it on your browser

-### Built With
+### Technologies used
-Django - The web framework used
+- Python3.6
+- Django 1.11
+- HTML
+- CSS
-Maven - Dependency Management
+- Bootstrap3
-ROME - Used to generate RSS Feeds
-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-### Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.
+## Known Bugs, Support & Contact Information
+This is still a work in progress and will continue to be worked on.
+But for any issues encountered and any contributions to the code or design, kindly reach out to me on my email address: nanciekathini@gmail.com.

 ### Authors
-Nancy Muthinzi - Initial work
+Nancy Muthinzi

-License
+### License
 This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc
+### Acknowledgments/Credits
+- Hat tip to Moringa School staff, technical mentors and fellow students for their support and guidance
+- StackOverflow, W3Schools and other websites for their useful information